Healthcare

 Icon-Quiz-Small Created with Sketch.
 Career Planning & Preparation - Level I

 This module introduces tools for planning and preparing for a successful job search, so that students can maintain a career-focused approach throughout their education program.
 Students will learn about the "Hidden" Job Market and ways to access it in their upcoming job search, how to research opportunities and network for industry contacts, and use appropriate etiquette when communicating with prospective employers.
 Students will identify their personal skills, values and preferences for the workplace, begin preparation of a professional resume and references, and organize proof documents for their career portfolio.
-Class discussions on various self-management topics introduced in Student Success Strategies will round out this module, which is a pre-requisite for Career Planning and Preparation - Part II.
+Class discussions on various self-management topics introduced in Student Success Strategies will round out this module, which is a pre-requisite for Career Planning and Preparation - Level II.

 Icon-Quiz-Small Created with Sketch.
 Career Planning & Preparation - Level 2

 This module continues to build on the concepts and skills introduced in Career Planning and Preparation - Level I. Students will learn how to conduct an effective job search and identify various methods of applying for work with today's technology.
 Students will create a personal list of "Top Employers" and target current industry opportunities, while finalizing their professional resume, portfolio and career correspondence.
 Students will learn to identify the different types and forms of interviews, practice responding to typical questions, and practice follow-up, evaluation and negotiation techniques they can use to ensure success.
 Self-management topics from Career Planning and Preparation - Level I will be reviewed, with a focus towards on-the-job success in both learner placements and post-graduate employment.
-Students will be evaluated through a variety of assignments, projects, and quizzes in addition to their participation throughout the course.

 Icon-Quiz-Small Created with Sketch.
 Diversity in the Workplace